It is no question that if you read my blog, you will quickly discover that Kyiv, Ukraine is my favorite city in the world.

 Pay Respects at the Holodomor Genocide Museum

-Close to Mariinsky Park is the Holodomor Genocide Museum that pays respects to the victims of the genocide, known as Holodomor in Ukrainian, from 1932-1933.
+Close to Mariinsky Park is the Holodomor Genocide Museum which pays respects to the victims of the genocide, known as Holodomor in Ukrainian, from 1932-1933.
 The memorial opened in 2008 in time for the 75th anniversary of the Genocide and it has been welcoming hundreds of thousands of visitors annually since.

 I definitely think it is worth stopping by and educating yourself on this travesty when you’re in Ukraine.
 It is something that is not widely spoken about (although it is talked about much more than the Kazakhstan genocide around the same time) but deserves more attention as it was devastating to Ukraine.